 The MRI machine drums an awkward melody like it’s chasing a rhythm and can’t quite catch up.
 The cold hard metal in front of me steams up as I breath, disguising my reflection just for a second before dissipating again.
-In tough times like these, I’m reminded we can confidently trust in the anointing of Christ.
+In tough times like these, I’m reminded we can confidently trust in the Lord during tough times.

 The mass they found in my previous test is probably nothing.
 But it might be something.
 For this reason, I find myself in an MRI machine preparing for a breast biopsy.

 Being squeamish of needles, and, well, anyone in a white coat, I practice my favorite trick to overcome anxiety (When Anxiety Knocks and God Answers).
 In my head, I say Jesus’ name over and over again.
 It seems way too easy, but I promise, it works.

 This time I was singing to myself the simple chorus of a worship song from college:

 Jesus, Jesus, You are the Holy and Anointed One.
 Jesus.

 Repeating those lines over and over in my head, I remembered why Jesus is designated “The Anointed One”.

 In Old Testament times, priests were anointed in the same way as kings.
 In preparation for the Day of Atonement, oil was poured on the High Priest to symbolize the Holy Spirit’s anointing.
 His job was to make sacrifices to God on behalf of ALL the people of Israel for that year’s sin.

 Before stepping into the Holy of Holies, where God’s presence would dwell, precise preparations had to be made.
 The High Priest sacrificed a ram, goat and bull and he wore specific garments after a time of physical and spiritual purification.
 Over 400 priests were involved and all of Israel was commanded to fast.